Meanwhile, hundreds of millions of people are dying of hunger.

 CECILIA VALDEZ

-Argentine journalist Leila Guerriero was already a renowned journalist before publishing "The Call," but this book places her at a more than prominent position in the genre with which she is most identified: narrative journalism.
-In "The Call," Guerriero addresses the life of Silvia Labayru, a former militant of the Montoneros guerrilla group and a survivor of the former ESMA clandestine detention center—where she gave birth to one of her children and was systematically tortured and raped.
+Argentine journalist Leila Guerriero was already a renowned journalist before publishing "La llamada," but this book places her in a more than prominent place in the genre with which she is most identified: narrative journalism.

 Read more